microsoft/WhatTheHack/033-OSSDatabaseMigration/README.md

 - Challenge 2: **[Size analysis](Student/02-size-analysis.md)**
    - Determine the CPU/memory configuration and database file size and map to an equivalent size in Azure
 - Challenge 3: **[Offline migration](Student/03-offline-migration.md)**
-   - Dump the "on-prem" databases, create databases for Azure DB for PostgreSQL/MySQL and restore them
+   - Dump the "on-prem" databases (or use a tool like ora2pg), create databases for Azure DB for PostgreSQL/MySQL and restore them
 - Challenge 4: **[Offline Cutover and Validation](Student/04-offline-cutover-validation.md)**
    - Reconfigure the application to use the appropriate connection string and validate that the application is working
 - Challenge 5: **[Online Migration](Student/05-online-migration.md)**